SRombauts/UEGitPlugin/README.md

 [Download the last release](https://github.com/SRombauts/UE4GitPlugin/releases)

 Beta version 0.5.3:
+- initialize a new Git local repository ('git init') to manager your UE4 Game Project.
 - display status icons to show modified/added/deleted/untracked files
 - show history of a file
 - diff against depot or between previous versions of a file